andreaTP/opa-chicory/Readme.md

 # Open Policy Agent WebAssembly Java SDK (experimental)

-This is SDK for using WebAssembly (wasm) compiled [Open Policy Agent](https://www.openpolicyagent.org/) policies with [Chicory](https://github.com/dylibso/chicory), a pure Java Wasm interpreter.
+This is an SDK for using WebAssembly (wasm) compiled [Open Policy Agent](https://www.openpolicyagent.org/) policies with [Chicory](https://github.com/dylibso/chicory), a pure Java Wasm interpreter.

 Initial implementation was based